molmod/openmm-tutorial-msbs/setup_vsc.md

 ## Running a Notebook from the tutorial.

-Either use the running Notebook session from the previous section, or start a new one, by repeating the first 4 steps from the previous section.
+Either use the running JupterLab session from the previous section, or start a new one, by repeating the first 4 steps from the previous section.

 1. Select and open a Notebook of your choice.
    For example, to get started, open the notebook `01_first_steps/01_water.ipynb`.